-- 3. To set a syn_radhardlevel value on a per-register basis, do the following: - Set the value on the register in the source file for the module.
-For example, to set the value of register bl_int to tmr, enter the following in the module source file:
+2. To set a syn_radhardlevel value on a per-register basis, set the value on the register in the source file for the module.
+For example, to set the value of register bl int to tmr, enter the following in the module source file:

-VHDL Verilog library synplify; use synplify.attributes.all; attribute syn_radhardlevel of bl_int: signal is "tmr" reg [15:0] al_int, bl_int / synthesis syn_radhardlevel = "tmr" /;
+VHDL Verilog library symplify; use symplify.attributes.all; attribute sym_radhardlevel of bl_int: signal is "tmr" reg [15:0] al_int, bl_int / synthesis syn_radhardlevel = "tmr" /;